 Lesson learned: Know the difference between wants and needs.
 By cutting back on the less important things, it is possible for anyone to get out of debt.
 If you don’t know where to start, speak to one of our expert consultants for an effective plan of action to manage your debts.

 Lesson learned: Materialism can affect us all and it is easy to be pressured by our peer group or social media.
-Don’t be afraid to be an individual.
+Don’t be afraid to be an individual, even if it means you don’t always have the latest-and-greatest ‘must-have.’
+Happiness comes from real experiences and real connections, not things.